isomerpages/pa-kaks/_our-programmes/SparkleCare/JoyPlus.md

 </div>
 <p>JoyPlus is a quarterly programme specially designed to lighten the cost
 of living for our less privileged residents.
-Instead of distributing common groceries and food items through door-to-door visits, Joyplus provides the residents with an opportunity to "shop" for essential items they need, ranging from food, household necessities, toys to electrical appliances.</p>
+Instead of distributing common groceries and food items through door-to-door visits, JoyPlus provides the residents with an opportunity to "shop" for essential items they need, ranging from food, household necessities, toys to electrical appliances.</p>
 <table>